YangPiCui/RainbowPiano/README.md

 https://upwork.com/freelancers/bharatm2

 ## Donations (In Descending Preference)
-1. Karma:
-Repent​, be baptize​d in Jesus Christ's name, and become as a little child.
-[3 Nephi 11:38 | Mosiah 3:19]
+1. Repent​, be baptize​d in Jesus Christ's name, and become as a little child.
+[Matthew 18:2-5 | 3 Nephi 11:38 | Mosiah 3:19]

-Donate to a Charity
+2. Donate to a charity you like

-2. The Only Real True Restored Bitcoin:
+3. Donate with the only real true restored Bitcoin
 Bitcoin Satoshi Vision (BSV) Address: 1QCedBfwVH12BTPrCqE8yB3mq3Jt55iJXH

-3. Paypal (please note "RainbowPiano" in your donation):
+4. Paypal (please note "RainbowPiano" in your donation):
 https://paypal.me/PrivateCommisioner